|

 will be 'no problem'.
 Foolishly we go along

 with this misleading advice.
-Daily people try to see
+Daily people try to see exactly what is going on in his brain but

 they are always driven back by the heat.